 What is afikra?

-Stepping away from the name, the mission of afikra is to cultivate curiosity around Arab history and culture and create a global community committed to sharing intellectual thought on those topics.
+This is a question we get a lot.
+It is pronounced a’fikra (عفكرة or 3afikra) which means “on second thought” or "come to think of it" in colloquial Levantine Arabic.
+The name is appropriate given that our mission is to cultivate curiosity around Arab history and culture and create a global community committed to sharing intellectual thought on those topics.

 How did afikra start?

 The idea of afikra started in 2014 when Mikey Muhanna was living in New York City.
 The idea of establishing a community for him and his friends to explore Arab history and culture began at a small rooftop event on a September evening in Brooklyn.

 The desire to form this community was born out of Mikey's internal frustration that he engaged with the Arab world in two ways: either through cultural celebrations with family and friends (weddings, reunions, holidays, etc.) or through engaging in activism (attending rallies, watching documentaries, protesting, etc.).
 He and his friends felt a need to create another way to engage with the region.

 The idea was to establish a space dedicated to actively learning and sharing research about the region's history and culture.
 The community had to be open and inviting - with the focus set on identifying our intellectual curiosities and encouraging each other to satisfy them through learning.
 After the first event, more and more people began to attend, first from all over New York, and then they started to fly in from other parts of the world.
 It became clear that this need wasn't unique to a small group of friends and from there, afikra began to grow and start chapters all over the world.

 Currently, afikra hosts regular events in their chapters in New York City, Washington DC, Montreal, London, Beirut, Dubai, & Bahrain.